 - Build a Resume.
 When looking for good employees, employers want educational credentials and experience.
 How can one acquire this experience when one is busy finishing a degree?
 An internship is an excellent place to start.
 One can also acquire contacts and references for that future job search.

 - Receive Academic Credit.
 Recognize that doing an internship can count toward the degree and major as well.
+The Political Science Department now requires some sort of experiential learning, and internships can satisfy this requirement.
 For more on this, see below.

 The following outlines the requirements to receive academic credit in the Political Science Department at Winthrop University.
 All students seeking academic credit for their internships are asked to keep track of their hours.
 The students also must be evaluated by their on-site supervisors as a part of the final grade for the internship.

 PLSC 473: To receive three hours of academic credit, students will complete one of the following assignments in addition to the minimum of 150-160 hours spent working on the internship.